 If you have a credit score of 580 or higher, you might be able to buy a home with no money down!
-Call (303) 222-0027 or e-mail firstname.lastname@example.org for more info.
+Please call (303) 222-0027 or e-mail firstname.lastname@example.org for more info.

 One of the benefits to owning your own home is that you get to deduct part of your monthly housing payment.

-So, if you’re comparing the cost of buying versus renting, you need to figure in your tax savings.
+So, if you are comparing the cost of buying versus renting, you need to figure in your tax savings.

 Here’s how it works…